 The basic infrastructures that host the Programme's research and educational activities respond functionally to the needs of postgraduate students.
-More specifically the Programme utilises the facilities of Maraslio with its auditoriums, classrooms, and laboratories.
-Furthermore, it has two computer laboratories and one statutory laboratory for research purposes, which are fully equipped.
-Additionally, the programme grants access to the Central Library of the Pedagogical Department (www.lib.uoa.gr) and to a wide range of electronic and printed resources.
+More specifically the programme has a total of four seminar halls, which are fully equipped.
+Additionally, there is the possibility of granting additional classrooms at the Maraslio Didaskaleio if there is an additional need.
+Moreover, the Programme grants access to its Library and to a wide range of electronic and printed resources.
 Students and alumni have reported easy accessibility to the digital library, databases, and IT infrastructure.
-Finally, all students can use for free the sports facilities of EKPA University.
+However, some of them have pointed out the necessity for further improvement of the current facilities.